ashutoshmjain/gita/src/mathuraChap07.md

 </div>

 It was time to set the wheels rolling.
 A new set of basic terms must be written down and embedded into every instance of conscious thinking, every social contract — be it an individual, a group or even a kingdom — every single format of human organization.
-Time was ripe for a new narrative (to supplement `Ramayana`) but who would do that?
+Time was ripe for a new narrative, but who would do that?
 How could someone crystallize the righteous path into written words.
 How and who will elucidate `Karm Yoga` to the masses?
 Maybe, it was a feat that be accomplished over many generations — like a relay race.
 Not only that, the path must be told as a compelling story that takes the collective consciousness onto a new charter — just the way `Ramayana` did in last eon.
-Stories, he thought, were the best way to circumvent a debate for they weave the context.
+Stories, he thought, were the best way to circumvent a debate for they weave the context outside in.
+People see their own reflection is tales well told.
 But the story must be tested in physical reality.
-Because truth is what actually happens, and only truth has the staying power!
+Because truth is what actually happens in the present.
+Uncountable impulses of the continuum must fructify into reality of actions.
+And only truth has the staying power!

 `Maharishi` felt as if he wanted to create a little intervention in the fabric of reality - to see how the things shape up !
 Let `Bramh` itself play the narrative and have someone record everything.